core-code/MiscApps/README.md

+# MiscApps
-MiscApps: A collection of mac applications and tools for developers
+*A collection of mac applications and tools for developers*

 https://www.corecode.io/index_opensource.html